Daniel Skibiński: Hybrid MMA

 Skibiński returned to his native Poland, fighting under local federation Hybrid MMA.
 He made his debut under the federation on December 16, 2023 against Alisson Marreira.
 Skibiński won the fight via a first-round TKO.

 His next fight came on March 1, 2024 against Leonardo Damiani.
 Skibiński won the fight via a split decision.

 Konfrontacja Sztuk Walki

 On August 29, 2024, it was announced that Skibiński had signed with Konfrontacja Sztuk Walki (KSW).
 In his debut, he was scheduled to face Wiktor Zalewski, stepping in for an injured Madars Felminas.
 Zalewski later withdrew due to injury, and was replaced by Leonardo Damiani.
 This was a rematch between the two, following the controversial decision in the first bout.
 Skibiński won the rematch via yet another split decision.

 His next fight came on January 25, 2025 against Muslim Tulshaev.
 Skibiński lost the fight via a first-round knockout.

 His next fight came on August 9, 2025 against Oskar Szczepaniak.
 Skibiński won the fight via a second-round submission.
 This performance earned him a Submission of the Night bonus.

+His next fight came on February 21, 2026 against Dawid Kuczmarski.
+Skibiński lost the fight via a Unanimous Decision.

+King's Arena

+Skibiński made his debut under King's Arena on May 30, 2026, against Mateusz Kisielewski.
+Skibiński lost the fight via a Unanimous Decision.